French Toast

 • Mix the batter in a shallow pan or pie pan.
 I mix the batter right in the pan so I don’t have to dirty another dish.
 You can use a whisk or fork to mix the batter together.
 Make sure the eggs and milk are thoroughly beaten together.

-• Do not skip the vanilla and cinnamon, these two ingredients are essential for making the best French toast.
+• Don’t skip the vanilla and cinnamon, these two ingredients are essential for making the best French toast.
 They add so much flavor to the bread.

 • Add half of the cinnamon and mix it in.
 When you have cooked half of your French toast, add the rest of the cinnamon.
 This will make sure all of the French toast pieces have a good amount of cinnamon and not just the first few pieces.

-• You can use a spatula, fork, or tongs to flip the bread in the French toast batter.
+• To flip, use a spatula, fork, or tongs to flip the bread in the French toast batter.

 • Make sure you soak each side of the bread in the French toast batter.
 You want both sides of the bread to soak up all of the egg mixture.
 Don’t leave the bread in the mixture too long or it will get soggy.